Healthdirect Free Australian health advice you can count on.

 How is an anal fissure diagnosed?

-Your doctor will talk to you and examine you.
+Your doctor will ask about your symptoms and examine your anus.

 How is an anal fissure treated?